Vice Media, once worth $5.7 billion, files for bankruptcy

 Vice Media, the edgy digital media startup known for its provocative visual storytelling and punchy, explicit voice filed for Chapter 11 bankruptcy early Monday.

 A group of Vice lenders is set to purchase the embattled company's assets for $225 million and take on significant liabilities, listed at $500 million to $1 billion, according to the filing in a New York federal court.
-A group of lenders led by Vice's lead investor, Fortress Investment Group, lent it $20 million to avoid going bankrupt during that sale process, during which other lenders can make higher bids.
+That group, which includes Fortress Investment Group and Soros Fund Management, lent it $20 million to keep it afloat during the sale process, during which other lenders can make higher bids.

+Vice Media says it intends to keep paying its remaining employees and vendors throughout the process, and to keep top management in place.

 Investors valued the company, founded in 1994 as a Montreal-based punk magazine, at $5.7 billion in 2017.
 Vice earlier had attracted big-name backers, including 21st Century Fox and Disney.
 The latter invested a total of $400 million in the company but wrote it off as a loss in 2019.